-I recently attended the #140 conference in San Francisco.
+I recently attended another conference in San Francisco.
 At the event, one of the many presenters made a rather poignant and relevant presentation titled “Why Small Business sucks at marketing”.

-While the title may be arresting, the sentiment might be right given today’s rapidly changing marketing environment.
+While the title may be arresting, the sentiment might be right given today’s changed marketing environment.

 Reconsider conventional wisdom.

 Let’s examine, for a moment, the impact of social media on small business.
 As the new networks and community platforms of social media have evolved, many experts have made compelling arguments that user-generated content would some day take a significant share away from the traditional media and message distribution pie.

 The reasoning behind this view was that there is no production cost associated with social media and that people can create it for free (really?).
 The thinking prevailed that user-generated content could better meet the demand for fragmented online audiences that have smaller sizes and more specialized interests.